Health and Welfare

-The College Counsellor is available for online counselling appoints on Monday afternoons and Wednesday mornings in Michaelmas Term.
+The College Counsellor is available for online counselling appoints on Monday afternoons and Wednesday mornings.
 The University also has its own Counselling Service, currently offering remote appointments.
 It is available to all students throughout the year.

 The College Dean is a member of the Welfare team and holds regular consultation hours in College.
 The Dean is also the Estranged Student contact person in St Hilda's: she is happy to provide support and advice to students who are studying without the support or approval of a family network.
 The College also has a Welfare Officer, Laura Lysenko, who offers students a confidential and friendly service throughout term time.
 Finally, there are three Junior Deans who are available to advise on welfare issues.
 Students can chat, distanced or online, about anything and everything in total confidence with the Junior Deans.

 Transgender and Gender Identity